Retaliation Attorneys in Beverly Hills & Los Angeles, California

 Employees are protected from retaliation even if employment discrimination cannot be proven, so long as they have a reasonable belief that it occurred.
-If the employer took any adverse action against an employee for making or participating in a claim of discrimination or harassment, then the employee who was subjected to retaliation may be entitled to a remedy.

 - Filing a discrimination complaint with a state or federal agency